The Avatar and the Fire Lord: Plot

 Aang is visited in a dream by Avatar Roku, who tells him to meet him on his island on the summer solstice.
 In the Fire Nation, Zuko wakes to find someone has left him a scroll telling him he must learn about his great-grandfather's death in order to understand his own destiny.
 Eventually, he discovers Fire Lord Sozin's last testament in the catacombs.

 In the Spirit World, Roku shows Aang his past, where it is revealed he and Sozin were best friends.
 On the pair's simultaneous 16th birthdays, Roku was announced the new Avatar and was sent away to begin mastering the four elements.
 After completing his training, Roku returns to the Fire Nation, where Sozin welcomes him with open arms.
 At Roku's wedding, Sozin tells him that the Fire Nation should share its prosperity and peace with the rest of the world.
 A disturbed Roku rebukes him, explaining that the separation of the four nations maintains balance in the world.

-Many years later, Roku learns that Sozin has invaded some of the Earth Kingdom colonies.
+Many years later, Roku learns that Sozin has invaded part of the Earth Kingdom and formed colonies.
 Sozin declares that Roku's first loyalty should be to the Fire Nation and attacks Roku, but the Avatar quickly defeats the Fire Lord, sparing him in the name of their past friendship.
 Twenty-five years later, Roku evacuates his island's residents after a massive volcanic eruption, which he unsuccessfully tries to stop.
 Sozin arrives and helps Roku, but when Roku is incapacitated by poisonous gas, Sozin realizes that his plans for the world are possible without his friend.
 Sozin leaves Roku to die by the volcano's pyroclastic flow; Aang is born at the Eastern Air Temple.

 Sozin's testament ends with him stating that he used the power of Sozin's Comet to annihilate the Air Nomads, as he knew the Avatar would be born into them.
 Zuko visits the Fire Nation prison and questions Iroh, who he has figured out sent the scroll to him.
 Iroh reveals that Zuko is not only Sozin's great-grandson but Roku's as well, and that understanding their battle can better help him understand his own internal struggle.
 Iroh gives him a hair ornament that Sozin once gifted Roku, telling him he can redeem the sins of the Fire Nation and bring balance to the world.
 Exiting the Spirit World, Aang infers the message that everyone, including the Fire Nation, is capable of great good, great evil, and redemption.